Hell Bent (Doctor Who): Continuity

 The interior of the TARDIS that the Doctor and Clara steal to escape the Cloisters is modelled on the original, as seen in An Unearthly Child (1963).
 This is the first episode since "The End of Time" (2009–10) to feature Rassilon.
 Clara uses the phrase "reversed the polarity" in modifying the memory wiping device; this is a phrase commonly associated with the Third Doctor, but has been used by other Doctors as well.
 The Doctor, once on Gallifrey, travels to the same barn in the Dry Lands where he spent time as a child, as seen in "Listen", and would later be where he debates the use of the Moment in "The Day of the Doctor" (2013).

 Before deciding that the Doctor and Clara, combined, are the Hybrid, Ashildr postulated that the Doctor might be half-human and thus the Hybrid.
 The Eighth Doctor made a similar statement about his lineage in the 1996 television movie.
 When Ashildr knocks on the TARDIS's door, she knocks four times, which the Doctor points out.
 This is a reference to the Tenth Doctor's regeneration and the prophecy stating "He will knock four times" just before his death.
 When the Doctor decides to wipe Clara's memory of himself to save her, he mentions that he has done it before, telepathically, referring to the Tenth Doctor's wiping of Donna Noble's memory of him and her travels in the TARDIS in "Journey's End" (2008).
-The Doctor recognises the diner as the same one he visited as the Eleventh Doctor in "The Impossible Astronaut" with companions Amy Pond and Rory Williams.

 The Cloister Wars were mentioned by Missy in "The Magician's Apprentice", along with the Doctor stealing "the moon and the President's wife."
 The Doctor sets the record straight in this episode (albeit inadvertently in his babbling when reunited with Clara after over four billion years), claiming that it was his daughter, not his wife, and that he did not steal the moon, he 'lost' it.
 The Doctor claims he rescued Clara because he has "a duty of care", a phrase mentioned before.

 Foxes' version of "Don't Stop Me Now" is heard playing when the Doctor first walks into the diner; the song was also used in "Mummy on the Orient Express".
 The Doctor, while talking to the waitress, plays on an electric guitar, and at times plays variations on both Clara's theme, as composed by Murray Gold and heard first in "Asylum of the Daleks", and the "Bad Wolf" leitmotif.

 Production

-The read through for the episode took place on 4 August 2015, and filming began on 10 August 2015.
-The external scenes were shot over three days in Fuerteventura during late August.
+The read through for the episode took place on 4 August 2015, and filming began on 10 August 2015 and concluded 2 days later.
+The external scenes were shot in Fuerteventura.

+The diner at the end of the episode was previously used in the Eleventh Doctor story "The Impossible Astronaut".